okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/token-expiration-deactivation/index.md

 #### Token deactivation

-If a user account is deactivated in Okta, any API Token created by that user account is deprovisioned at the same time.
+If a user account is deactivated in Okta, any API token created by that user account is deprovisioned at the same time.

 <NextSectionLink/>